ElevenWater975/ElevenWater975.github.io/SECURITY.md

 ## Children under 13

 This site is a general audience and is not targeted towards anyone under the age of thirteen (13) (12 and under).
-To contact, login, or share any information on the site or on this github repository.
-You must be aged thirteen (13) or over.
-If you are under the age of thirteen (13) Please do not use this site or share any information with me.
-I did not make this rule.
-I am legally required by COPPA (Children's Online Privacy Protection Act).
-If you see a person under the age of thirteen (13) share any infromation on this site or github repository, please contact me at nje.eleven34@icloud.com or nje.eleven34@outlook.com.
+I do not knowingly collect personal data from users under the age of 13.
+By accessing or using this site, you must be of age 13 or over.
+I am legally required to add this due to COPPA (Children's Online Privacy Protection Act).
+If you are a parent of a Child that is under the age of 13 and they are using the services, contact me at nje.eleven34@icloud.com or nje.eleven34@outlook.com .